Peter Záboji: Career

 He was a member of the Board of the Budapest Festival Orchestra, chairman of Digital Factory, and a member of advisory Board of many organizations including Common Sense Society Budapest and White Bull, a forum of European entrepreneurs.

 Teaching

 In 2003, upon resignation from active management he was invited by INSEAD to be one of the first three Entrepreneurs in Residence.
 A few months later he was appointed professor of entrepreneurship.
 He organized business venture competitions and represented the school as speaker at entrepreneurship and private equity conferences across Europe.

-In 2009, Záboji initiated a pilot course on entrepreneurship at the St Ignatius College in Budapest.
+In 2009, Záboji initiated a pilot course on entrepreneurship at the St Ignatius College, Budapest.
 In the fall of that year he launched a program for US alumni at Ybl club.
 For more than 2 years, Záboji lectured on Entrepreneurship at CEU Business School, Budapest.
 In 2013, the Startup Accelerator Course Peter had designed originally for INSEAD was launched at ESSCA.
 He organized entrepreneurship workshops in Bratislava, Cluj, Prague and Sofia.